 Do your best to answer questions honestly and correctly.
 If you don’t know the answer to a question, you could say, “I’m not sure.
 Let’s look that up together.”

 Keep in mind that kids get information about sex from lots of different sources – like friends, the Internet, and TV.
 This can be confusing for your child.
 That’s another reason why it’s important for you to answer questions clearly and accurately.

 Take Action: Conversation Tips

-Use examples to start a conversation.
+Use media to start a conversation.

 Talk in the car or in the kitchen.